Meta-learning via Language Model In-context Tuning: Experimental Setup

 \subsection{Implementation Details}

-\paragraph{Architecture} We use BERT models for LAMA (BERT-Base [110M parameters], BERT-Large [340M] and DeBERTa-V2-XLarge [900M]) and GPT2 models for BinaryClfs (GPT2-Medium [345M] and GPT2-Large [774M]).
+\paragraph{Architecture} We use BERT models for LAMA (BERT-Base [110M parameters], BERT-Large [340M] and DeBERTa-XLarge-V2 [900M]) and GPT2 models for BinaryClfs (GPT2-Medium [345M] and GPT2-Large [774M]).
 We use the Huggingface implementation \cite{wolf2020huggingfaces}.

 \paragraph{Hyperparameters} We select hyperparameters based on few-shot classification accuracy on validation tasks.
 Our validation tasks and testing tasks are disjoint, so hyperparameter tuning on validation tasks does not use extra labeled examples on the testing tasks \cite{perez2021true}.
 See Appendix~\ref{sec:appendix-hyperparameters} for the hyperparameters we tuned.